In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Spicy piri-piri jumbo shrimp with curried sweet potato–coconut mash

-In this globally inspired, paleo recipe, we toss succulent, wild-caught jumbo shrimp with our version of piri-piri, a tangy, garlicky, and explosive sweet-hot sauce.
+In this globally-inspired paleo recipe, we toss succulent, wild-caught jumbo shrimp with our spin on piri-piri, a tangy, garlicky, and explosive sweet-hot sauce.

 In your bag